TearDown

 TearDown method; NUnit does not anticipate usage that includes hiding the base method.
 Note that you may have a

-different name for each method; as long as both have the [TearDown]
+different name for each method; as long as both have the [TearDown] attribute present, each will be called in the

 correct order.